christinepamela/Agnes-kitchen-legacy/README.md

 This is a personal project but we will open source it for anyone to adapt

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
+It is a family project but we will open source it for anyone to adapt

 ## Acknowledgments
 This is a mother-daughter project.
 Special thanks to my mom Agnes, whose culinary wisdom inspired this project.